alup/jquery-whitespaceHighlight/README.md

 Whitespace Highlighting JQuery
 ==============================

 About
 -----

 A jquery plugin which helps on highlighting whitespaces in a text/html snippet.

+Highlights whitespace characters in one or more selected DOM element.
+By default it will highlight newlines, 2 or more sequential spaces and other individual whitespace chars, such as tab.

 How to install